 So if it has been a while since you’ve researched your competition and your space in the market, make sure you prioritize this soon!

-By regularly monitoring your SOV on Amazon, you will be able to benchmark your market share and measure your market dominance in your unique space — among both existing and prospective consumer base.
-A knowledge of your current performance puts you in a more powerful position and helps you unveil new ways to boost growth and expand your customer base.
+By regularly monitoring your Amazon share of voice, you will be able to benchmark your market share and measure your market dominance in your unique space — among both existing and prospective consumer base.
+Knowledge of your current performance puts you in a more powerful position and helps you unveil new ways to boost growth and expand your customer base.